Written by our Subject Matter Experts, Updated on January 20, 2021

 To reduce the bail amount set, it’s highly recommended to proactively pursue all of the below options to increase the odds of the judge lowering the bail amount.

-- Electronic Monitoring Device
+Electronic Monitoring Device

 Terms should be laid out by the county officials in clear writing that explains how the technology works and any limitations or inaccuracies with the geo-specific monitoring, as well as steps to take if an issue arises due to technology.
-The exact geo-fencing lines should be explained so the defendant clearly understands the limitations around movement to stay within allowed geo boundaries.
+The exact geo-fencing lines should be explained so the defendant clearly understands the limitations around the movement to stay within allowed geo boundaries.

-If arrest resulted because of drug or alcohol use while operating a vehicle, it’s highly recommended to proactively approach the court to voluntarily install an ignition locking device to ensure the vehicle will not be operated while under influence.
+If an arrest resulted because of drug or alcohol use while operating a vehicle, it’s highly recommended to proactively approach the court to voluntarily install an ignition locking device to ensure the vehicle will not be operated while under influence.
 Costs will need to be covered by the person seeking release from jail.

 Write a letter to the judge requesting a reduction of the bail amount.
 Make it emotional and make sure it comes from the heart.
-The letter should touch on your personal relationship to the arrested person, and why you are vouching for them, and reasons why their bail amount should be reduced.
+The letter should touch on your personal relationship with the arrested person, why you are vouching for them, and reasons why their bail amount should be reduced.
 Use various suggestions in this article to recommend proactive steps that the person is willing to take (and that you’re willing to supervise) to ensure a successful transition back into the real world.

-Offer the court the option of house arrest, ensuring you will limit your travel and will only leave the premise under supervision and prior agreement.
+Offer the court the option of house arrest, ensuring you will limit your travel and will only leave the premise under the supervision and prior agreement.

 Returning at a set time limits risk for the court and shows goodwill from the defendant.
-Most crimes occur after-hours.
+Most crimes occur after hours.

 Costs will need to be covered by the defendant.
 Scheduling is set by the courts randomly for drug testing.
 Rehab or alcohol intervention is highly recommended and further shows the proactive steps taken by the defendant.
 Agreeing to these terms must be done in writing.
 Not following through with the commitments can lead to re-arrest with increased bail set and possibly unattainable conditions for release.
 It’s important to note that additional fees are possible for equipment, supervision, and drug testing.